lauflulu/PeriodDoubling/README.md

 No installation required

 ## Demo
-- analysis
+- analysis:
 Extracts fluorescence intensity data from time-lapse images.
 Should be completed within 10 min.

-- data and simulation
+- data and simulation:
 The scripts named 'figure x' reproduce the plots shown in that figure.
 Most scripts should complete within a few seconds.
 The simulation times for the plots in figure 2,6,7, and S4 depend on the number of simulated samples.